livewire/livewire/docs/wire-model.md

 By default, Livewire will only send a network request when an action is performed (like `wire:click` or `wire:submit`), NOT when a `wire:model` input is updated.

-This durastically improves the performance of Livewire by reducing network requests and providing a smoother experience for your users.
+This drastically improves the performance of Livewire by reducing network requests and providing a smoother experience for your users.

 However, there are occasions where you may want to update the server more frequently for things like real-time validation.